This article was published by PASA – Procurement and Supply Australasia.

 3. Alternatively source

-Procurement may be able to assist their legal colleagues in identifying different legal services providers with a lower cost.
-For example, out-sourcing some aspects of a matter to a quality legal process out-source (LPO) provider can result is significant savings.
+Procurement may be able to assist their legal colleagues in identifying different legal service providers at a lower cost.
+For example, outsourcing some aspects of a matter to a quality legal process outsource (LPO) provider can result in significant savings.
 Again, these savings can be measured by comparing the cost that would be incurred if a law firm undertook the work against the cost incurred by having the LPO provider undertake that work.
 Discovery during litigations and some corporate due diligence are two examples of areas where this approach has achieved significant savings for clients.

 4. Eliminate